 During the 60s, much of the south was still segregated and many professionals in the music industry were of African American descent and had a difficult time finding somewhere to stay.
 United decided to build the United Hilton Sweet which was then renamed the Motown Suite.
 It was an apartment living space that they would offer to managers and producers and everyone who needed a place to stay.

 Although these may not be the first things that come to mind when you think of Nashville, they sure are interesting to learn about.
-Next time you visit Nashville or after you move into a new place nearby, be sure to check out what else they have to offer!
+Next time you visit Nashville, search for a Nashville roommate, or after you move into a new place nearby, be sure to check out what else they have to offer!